akiva-capital-holdings/pairwyse-dsl/docs/agreement/Agreement.md

 function _checkSignatories(address[] _signatories) internal view
 ```

-_Checks input _signatures that only one 'ANYONE' address exists in the
+_Checks input _signatures that only one  'anyone' address exists in the
-list or that 'ANYONE' address does not exist in signatures at all_
+list or that 'anyone' address does not exist in signatures at all_

 #### Parameters